 1. Breathe.

 As you breathe in, try to feel your pelvic floor relax, or stretch downward between your legs, just a tiny bit.
 As you breathe out, do a little pelvic floor muscle contraction (Kegel), or pull your pelvic floor muscles up between your legs.
 Keep your stomach relaxed as you exhale- try not to tighten your abs when you breathe out and kegel.
 For people who pee their pants, this usually feels backwards, but keep trying, you’ll get it.
-Do this 30 or 40 times per day.

-2. Strengthen Your Butt Muscles
+2. Strengthen Your Glutes

-3. Check Your Posture
+3. Look in the Mirror at Your Posture

 5. Relax Your Pelvic Floor Muscles & Abs

 We don’t do a bunch of bicep curls and then walk around with our elbows bent, keeping our biceps super tight, ready for action all day.
-Nor should we do this with our bottoms.
-If we strengthen our trunk muscles and then relax them, they will get stronger and thicker and more coordinated and will know how to do their job without you voluntarily holding everything so damn tight.
-“Let it gooooo, let it goooo!”
+Nor should we do this with our pelvic floor and abdomen.
+If we strengthen our trunk muscles and then relax them, they will get stronger and thicker and more coordinated and will know how to do their job without you voluntarily holding everything so dang tight all day long.
+Let that belly gooooo.

 Trust an Expert Physical Therapist To Assist Your Stress Incontinence Relief